 Most babies are sleeping six to eight hours at a stretch by six months.
 When babies at this age have trouble falling or staying asleep, some parents turn to a method developed by pediatrician Richard Ferber.
-The Ferber Method, as it is known, involves putting your baby into the crib while she’s still awake.
-If your baby cries, you wait for a progressively longer period of time each night before going in to provide comfort.
+The Ferber Method, as it is known, involves putting your baby into the crib while they are still awake.
+If your baby cries, wait for a progressively longer period of time each night before going in to provide comfort.
 This method works well for some families, but you may need to experiment with several different sleep methods before you find the one that works best for you.

 Sixth Month Baby Milestones: The Senses

 You may notice that your baby’s eyes have changed from their birth color.
 Lighter-colored eyes may go through several shifts before settling on their final shade at about six months.
 If your baby still has blue eyes now, chances are they’ll stay that way permanently.

 The nerves in babies' mouths are much better developed than their fingertips, so placing anything -- and everything -- into the mouth can provide babies with more information than holding something.
 Babies may suck on their thumbs, fingers, and even their toes to soothe themselves, especially when they're hungry or tired.

 If you haven’t started your baby on solid foods already, your pediatrician will likely recommend that you do so at six months.
 Begin with an iron-fortified cereal mixed with breast milk or formula.
 As your baby adjusts to solids, introduce pureed fruits and vegetables one at a time.
 Wait a few days each time you try something new to make sure they aren’t allergic to it.

 If your baby doesn’t seem to like a new food, wait a few days and then try it again.
 Babies are fickle creatures and their tastes can change from one day to the next.